 - This search engine returns results primarily from websites and blogs that address cults from a sociological perspective.

 - If you are looking for information on religious cults, churches, movements, preachers or doctrines from a mainstream Christian theological perspective, use ApologeticsSearch.com instead.

 - See also: theological vs. sociological definitions of the term ‘cult.’

 If you have questions or concerns about cults, you’ve come to the right place.
-Use this dedicated search engine to find information about (alleged) cult groups, cult-like organizations, abusive churches, cultic behavior, spiritual abuse, and related topics.
+Use CounterCultSearch.com to find information about (alleged) cult groups, cult-like organizations, abusive churches, cultic behavior, spiritual abuse, undue influence and related topics.

-You can also search for information about lay- and professional cult experts, but buyer-beware: see our Disclaimer & Notes section below.
+You can also search for information about lay- and professional cult experts, but buyer-beware: you’ll want to be careful when selecting an expert.

 The term ‘cult’ can be defined in different ways, usually depending on the context in which it is used.
 For instance, a movement or organization can be considered a cult theologically if it departs in significant ways from the essential doctrines of the movement it identifies with.
 Such a group may or may not exhibit cult-like characteristics sociologically.